 Sitting/Dining Room pleasantly furnished with comfortable seating, TV, DVD player, CD player, electric living flame fire, dining table and chairs

-Kitchen with electric cooker, fridge with ice box and microwave
+Kitchen with electric cooker, fridge and microwave

 Utility Room outside, opposite cottage with washing machine and tumble dryer